Wake Up and Join Me! An Energy-Efficient Algorithm for Maximal Matching in Radio Networks: Introduction

-In this model, \cite{chang2018energy} presented a polylog-energy, polynomial-latency algorithm for the problem of one-to-all broadcast.
-A later paper, by Chang, Dani, Hayes and Pettie~\cite{chang2020energy}, gave a sub-polynomial energy, polynomial-latency algorithm for the related problem of breadth-first search.
+In this model, \cite{chang2018energy} presented a polylog-energy, polynomial-time algorithm for the problem of one-to-all broadcast.
+A later paper by Chang, Dani, Hayes, and Pettie~\cite{chang2020energy} gave a sub-polynomial ($n^{o(1)}$) energy, polynomial-time algorithm for the related problem of breadth-first search.
+An earlier body of work examined energy complexity in \emph{single hop} networks~\cite{BenderKPY18,ChangDJ21,ChangKPWZ19,JurdzinskiKZ02,JurdzinskiKZ02b,JurdzinskiKZ02c,kardas2013energy,NakanoO00}, i.e., in which the network topology is known to be a clique.

-We will be concerned with another fundamental problem of graph theory, namely to find large sets of pairwise disjoint edges, or \emph{matchings}.
+In the present work, we will be concerned with another fundamental problem of graph theory, namely to find large sets of pairwise disjoint edges, or \emph{matchings}.
 The problem of finding large matchings has been thoroughly studied in a wide variety of computational models dating back more than a century, to K\"onig~\cite{konig1916graphen}.
-For a fairly comprehensive review of past results, we recommend Duan and Pettie~\cite[Introduction]{duan2014linear}.
+For a fairly comprehensive review of past results, we recommend Duan and Pettie~\cite[Section 1]{duan2014linear}.

-The main goal of the present work is to present a log-energy, nearly-linear latency distributed algorithm that computes a maximal matching.
+The main goal of the present work is to present a polylog-energy, polynomial-time distributed algorithm that computes a maximal matching in the network graph.
 The term maximal here indicates that the matching intersects every edge of the graph, and therefore cannot be augmented without first removing edges.
-It is well-known that the cardinality of any maximal matching is within a factor two of the largest (or maximum) matching.
+It is well-known that a maximal matching necessarily has at least half as many edges as the largest, or ``maximum'' matching.
+In fact, as we discuss in Section~\ref{sec:max-max}, maximal matchings are often significantly closer to being maximum than the aforementioned fact would indicate.

+\begin{theorem} Let $G$ be any graph on at most $n$ vertices, of maximum degree at most $\Delta$.
+Then Algorithm~\ref{alg:main} always terminates in $O(\Delta \log n)$ timesteps, at which point each node knows its partner in a matching, $M$.
+Furthermore,